Shinya-GitHub-Center/flask-basic-samples/README.md

 - Your favorite CUI Terminal / Your favorite VSCode

 ## Get Started!!
-1. Download the souce code via zip or just `git clone` this repos
+1. Download the souce code via zip or just `git clone` this repos (please checkout to database branch)
 2. Rename the file `.env.sample` to `.env`
 3. On your terminal, move to the project's root directory (where `requirements.txt` exsists)
 4. Run the following commands